 - Phenolic resin

 New to lab design and looking for some guidance?
-If you’re unsure where to start, or just want a second opinion, contact OnePointe Solutions to schedule a visit from our architectural design team.
+If you’re unsure where to start, or just want a second opinion, contact OnePointe Solutions to schedule a visit from our laboratory design team.

 We’ll come to your facility anywhere in the U.S. to perform an analysis of your needs, make design suggestions, and offer a custom quote.
 After our visit, you’ll receive one-of-a-kind 3D renderings of our vision for your lab completely free of charge.